Why every carpenter and DIY-er love jigsaw?

 This is a totally manual method.
 Take a sharp knife (similar sharpen tool can be used) and follow the marked line to etch.
 Make the marked line a little deep.
 If you are using a blade with downward teeth, then engrave at the downside and if it has an upward tooth, then engrave the top side.

 You are done.
 Now, you can use your jigsaw to start cutting.

-- There are huge chances of flying particle while cutting plywood.
-So, use eyewear and dust mask to protect from flying particle.
+- There are huge chances of flying particles while cutting plywood.
+So, use eyewear and dust masks to protect from flying particles.

 - Don’t push the jigsaw hard.
 It can break blade teeth.